ENL Group: History

 The group traces its beginnings in 1821 when Martial Henri Noël bought 100 acre of agricultural land from his siblings.
 In 1827, he purchased an additional 220 acre and built the Mon Desert sugar factory.

 In 1882, the Noël family invested in the Savannah sugar estate in the south of the island, giving them access to another 2000 acre of land.

 Espitalier-Noël Ltd was incorporated in 1944 as a holding company to administer its two sugar estates.
 In 1966, it participated in the creation of the Food and Allied Group (of which ENL Investment still holds 49%).

 In 1969, Espitalier Noel Ltd created the General Investment and Development Company Ltd (GIDC – now ENL Commercial) to invest in non-sugar related activities.

 The company's predecessors (Savannah and Mon Desert Alma sugar estates and GIDC) were among the first companies listed on the newly created Mauritius Stock Exchange in 1989.

+In July 2025, ENL Group merged with Rogers Group to become a new entity known as ER Group.
+Further to this merger and restructuring, the Group was listed on the Stock Exchange of Mauritius as NewENLRogers Limited (Ticker: ERL).
+The transaction was approved by the Supreme Court of Mauritius on June 27 and ENL Limited underwent a partial demerger.
+This move transferred specific investments and liabilities (including listed bonds) to the new entity, NewENLRogers, which now holds and consolidates the core assets of both ENL and Rogers.